-Table 3-3.
-RESET, Interrupts, and JTAG Terminal Functions
+2.5.3 RESET, Interrupts, and JTAG Terminal Functions

-iabic J-J. INLUL i, interrupt s, and JTAG Terminal Functions SIGNAL NO TYPE (1) (2) OTHER (3) (4) DESCRIPTION NAME NO. DESET I l· RESET O/Z - DV DDIO External Flag Output.
-XF is used for signaling other processors in multiprocessor configurations or XF can be used as a fast general-purpose output pin.
-XF J3 XF is set high by the BSET XF instruction and XF is set low by the BCLR XF instruction or by writing to bit 13 of the ST1_55 register.
-For more information on the ST1_55 register, see the TMS320C55x 3.0 CPU Reference Guide (literature number: SWPU073).
-BH For XF pin behavior at reset, see Section 6.7.2, Pin Behavior at Reset.
+SIGNAL No TYPE (1) (2) OTHER (3) (4) DESCRIPTION NAME NO. RESET External Flag Output.
+XF is used for signaling other processors in multiprocessor configurations or XF can be used as a fast general- purpose output pin.
+XF M8 O/Z DV DDIO XF is set high by the BSET XF instruction and XF is set low by the BCLR XF instruction or by writing to bit 13 of the ST1_55 register.
+For more information on the ST1_55 register, see the TMS320C55x 3.0 CPU Reference Guide (literature number: SWPU073 ).
+BH For XF pin behavior at reset, see Section 5.7.2, Pin Behaviors at Reset.
 Note: This pin may consume static power if configured as Hi-Z and not externally pulled low or high.
 Prevent current drain by externally terminating the pin.
 XF pin is ONLY in the Hi-Z state when doing boundary scan.
 Therefore, external termination is probably not required for most applications.
-RESET D2 I IPU DV DDIO BH Device reset.
+RESET D6 I IPU DV DDIO Device reset.
 RESET causes the DSP to terminate execution and loads the program counter with the contents of the reset vector.
 When RESET is brought to a high level, the reset vector in ROM at FFFF00h forces the program execution to branch to the location of the on-chip ROM bootloader.
-RESET affects the various registers and status bits.
+20 BH RESET affects the various registers and status bits.
 The IPU resistor on this pin can be enabled or disabled via the PDINHIBR2 register but will be forced ON when RESET is asserted.
-JTAG [For more detailed inform SPRU589).] nation on emu ulation header design guidelin les, see the XDS560 Emulator Technical Reference (literature number: IEEE standard 1149.1 test mode select.
+JTAG [For more detailed inform SPRU589 ).] ation on emu lation header design guidelin es, see the XDS560 Emulator Technical Reference (literature number: TMS L8 I IPU DV DDIO BH IEEE standard 1149.1 test mode select.
 This serial control input is clocked into the TAP controller on the rising edge of TCK.
-TMS N6 I IPU DV DDIO BH If the emulation header is located greater than 6 inches from the device, TMS must be buffered.
-In this case, the input buffer for TMS needs a pullup resistor connected to DV DDIO to hold the signal at a known value when the emulator is not connected.
-A resistor value of 4.7 k $\Omega$ or greater is suggested.
-For board design guidelines related to the emulation header, see the XDS560 Emulator Technical Reference (literature number: SPRU589 ).
+If the emulation header is located greater than 6 inches from the device, TMS must be buffered.
+In this case, the input buffer for TMS needs a pullup resistor connected to $DV{DDIO}$ to hold the signal at a known value when the emulator is not connected.
+A resistor value of 4.7 kΩ or greater is suggested.
+For board design guidelines related to БП the emulation header, see the XDS560 Emulator Technical Reference (literature number: SPRU589 ).
 The IPU resistor on this pin can be enabled or disabled via the PDINHIBR2 register.
-N1 O/Z - DV DDIO BH IEEE standard 1149.1 test data output.
-The contents of the selected register (instruction or data) are shifted out of TDO on the falling edge of TCK.
-TDO is in the high-impedance (Hi-Z) state except when the scanning of data is in progress.
-TDO For board design guidelines related to the emulation header, see the XDS560 Emulator Technical Reference (literature number: SPRU589 ).
-100 If the emulation header is located greater than 6 inches from the device, TDO must be buffered.
-Note: This pin may consume static power if configured as Hi-Z and not externally pulled low or high.
-Prevent current drain by externally terminating the pin.
-TDO pin will be in Hi-Z whenever not doing emulation/boundary scan, so an external pullup is highly recommended.